 While still a University student, Fabrizio launched his own activity of building administration.
 At the same time he decided to continue his Erasmus experience by supporting Erasmus students, first at the Polytechnic University in Milan and then as President of Erasmus Student Network Italy.
 During his term as National President, he coordinated the participation of ESN in EXPO 2015 as Civil Society Participants, and promoted the approval of a national law to grant Italian Erasmus students abroad the right to vote remotely.
 He started his new adventure with garagErasmus Foundation in 2016.

-Italian, based in Brussels, Valentina studied European Law.
-After an Erasmus exchange at the ULB of Brussels, she engaged in the Erasmus Student Network, joining both the local and national boards of the association, organising events and coordinating the membership.
+Valentina Presa has a European Law Studies background; after an Erasmus exchange at the ULB of Brussels, she engaged in the Erasmus Student Network, joining both the local and national boards of the association, organising events and coordinating the membership.

 Francesco Guerzoni is a European citizen who was born in Italy in 1991.
 After an amazing Erasmus in Liège (Belgium), he completed a Bachelor’s in Philosophy at the University of Bologna with a thesis on intersubjective relations between human beings.
 Two years later, he completed a Master’s degree in European studies at the Free University of Brussels with a thesis on the Europeanisation of social economy.